KingBradN/Credit-Card-Fraud-Detection/README.md

 Two methods/Algorithms used, Local Outlier Factor and Isolation Forest.

-Isolation forest gave us a better result, at about 30% preciction and f1-score.
+Isolation forest gave us a better result, at about 30% accuracy, precission and f1-score.
+A better result could result on using all of the data as we used only 10%.